-UPCOMING CHANGES IN ACCOUNTING LEGISLATION The Ministry of Finance has proposed a new Act on Accounting that will result in major changes in the regulation of accounting in the Czech Republic.
-Businesses will be directly affected by the following changes:
+UPCOMING CHANGES IN ACCOUNTING LEGISLATION The Ministry of Finance has submitted a draft of a new Act on Accounting, which will result in major changes in the regulation of accounting in the Czech Republic and will have a direct impact on the business of companies through many changes, such as:

 The effective date of the law will depend on the implementation of all related accounting directives and other changes to related laws.
-Initially, the effective date was slated for 1 January 2025, but this timeframe appears to be unrealistic.
+According to the initial intention, the effective date was planned to be 1 January 2025, which seems to be unrealistic.

 The locally authorised tax office is determined by the company's headquarters or by the residence of the taxpayer.
-A Specialised Tax Office has nationwide jurisdiction for large taxpayers making a significant contribution to tax revenue (turnover exceeding CZK 2 billion), banks, credit unions, the investment funds (if it has legal personality), administrators of the investment funds (unless they have legal personality), pension companies, etc. The Specialised Tax Office conducts tax audits for taxpayers that it manages itself.
-A tax audit for a taxpayer managed by one of the other 14 "regular" tax offices can be conducted by any of these offices.
-PROSPECTIVE CHANGES The most important prospective changes applicable to 2024 will be discussed in the various chapters of this guide.
+A Specialized Tax Office (STO) has nationwide jurisdiction for large taxpayers making a significant contribution to tax revenue (turnover exceeding CZK 2 billion), banks, credit unions, the investment funds (if it has legal personality), administrators of the investment funds (unless they have legal personality), pension companies, etc. The specialized tax office conducts tax audits for taxpayers that it manages itself.
+A tax audit for a taxpayer managed by one of the other 14 ("regular") tax offices can be conducted by any of these offices.
+PROSPECTIVE CHANGES The most important prospective changes applicable to 2025 will be discussed in the various chapters of this guide.
 APPEALS Taxpayers have the right to appeal against decisions of the tax authorities arising from a tax audit and leading to an increase in their tax liability.
 Appeals must be made in writing to the authorities within the period relevant to the decision (usually 30 days).
 Appeals against the determination of tax by the financial office are handled by a single appellate body, the Appellate Financial Directorate, which is based in Brno.
-This ensures a centralised and efficient process for handling tax disputes.
+This ensures a centralized and efficient process for handling tax disputes.
 Taxpayers who are dissatisfied with the appeal decision may then appeal to the courts.
-TAX CODE Effective from 1 January 2024, Act No. 349/2023 Coll., which amends certain laws in connection with the consolidation of public budgets (the "consolidation package"), came into effect.
+TAX CODE Effective from 1 January 2024, Act No. 349/2023 Coll., which amends certain laws in connection with the consolidation of public budgets (so-called "consolidation package"), came into effect.
 This act brought about changes to many laws, but only minor, largely technical, changes to the tax code.
-One of these changes is the option to pay taxes in cash in a foreign currency under certain precisely defined circumstances, provided it is a currency for which the Czech National Bank declares a foreign exchange market rate.
-CHANGES TO EU REGULATIONS In early January 2024, the tax portal of the Czech Tax Administration (the "MOJE dane" portal) published a form called "Notification of Reported Activity by a Reported Seller", which serves to fulfil the reporting obligation according to DAC 7.
-Reporting platform operators are required to submit the Notification by 31 January 2024 for the reported period of 2023.
-The reporting platform operator must attach an XML file to the notification with relevant information about the reported sellers according to DAC 7.
-Access to the DAC7 application is granted based on a previously submitted declaration by the Czech reporting platform operator.
-In the case of a non-established platform operator, access to the DAC 7 application can be obtained based on a registration request by the non-established platform operator.
-In essence, DAC 7 is a European Union directive on international cooperation affecting all operators of online platform that allow the sale of goods and selected services (e.g. the provision of real estate, means of transport or some form of personal service) through their web interface.
+One of these changes is the option to pay taxes in cash in a foreign currency under certain precisely defined specific circumstances, provided it is a currency for which the Czech National Bank declares a foreign exchange market rate.
+CHANGES TO EU REGULATIONS In early January 2024, Tax portal of the Czech Tax Administration (the "MOJE dane" portal) published a form called "Notification of Reported Activity by a Reported Seller," which serves to fulfil the reporting obligation according to DAC 7.
+Reporting platform operators are required to submit the Notification by 31 January 2024, for the reported period of 2023.
+The reporting platform operator must attach an XML file to the Notification with relevant information about the reported sellers as per DAC 7.
+Access to the DAC7 Application is granted based on a previously submitted Declaration by the Czech reporting platform operator.
+In the case of a non-established platform operator, access to the DAC 7 Application can be obtained based on a Registration Request by the non-established platform operator.
+In essence, DAC 7 is European Union directive on international cooperation that affects all operators of online platform that allow the sale of goods and selected services (e.g., the provision of real estate, means of transport or some form of personal service) through their web interface.
 The aim is to identify entities generating profits through digital platforms and ensure proper taxation in terms of all taxes.